Last updated July 21st, 2018.

 Out of all the rapidly-growing frontier markets in Asia, Cambodia is probably best for businesses and real estate buyers.

 This small country in the heart of Southeast Asia has leapt forward in terms of economic growth ever since the Khmer Rouge disbanded over 20 years ago.
 Cambodia property is the best way to profit from the nation’s unparalleled rise.

-Cambodia hasn’t had a single year of recession since that time 20 years ago.
+Cambodia hasn’t suffered a single year of recession in 20 years.
 It skipped the Asian Financial Crisis of the 1990s, ignored the tech-bubble of the early 2000s, and even outgrew the more recent 2008 Financial Crisis.

-There’s no such thing as a recession proof country, but Cambodia has proven to be about as close as it gets.
+There’s no such thing as a recession proof country but Cambodia is about as close as it gets.
 The reason is because Cambodia, like many frontier markets, is less correlated with the global economy.

 Almost every country is dependent on others in the 21st Century.
 If China, the US, or Europe gets sick, the rest of the world will too.
-The exceptions are countries which aren’t yet reliant on and propped up by foreign capital.
+The exceptions are countries which aren’t reliant on foreign capital.

-Cambodia has been under the radar of most investors.
-But this is quickly changing.
-Multinational brands like Samsung, Nike, Toyota and others have recently set up operations in Cambodia’s bustling capital of Phnom Penh.
-Foreign investment has grown by more than 800% over the past decade and seems to be only getting started.
+Cambodia is under the radar of most investors yet this is quickly changing.
+Multinational brands like Samsung, Nike, Toyota and others are setting up operations in Cambodia’s bustling capital of Phnom Penh.
+Foreign investment grew by over 800% in the past decade and seems like it’s only getting started.

 Manufacturing is also growing at an impressive level – especially due to the lower cost of labor compared to China, which is becoming too expensive for industry.

 Realizing the potential here, investment has just started to flood in.
 But there’s a problem: well-paid expats, often making six-figure salaries from international firms, have problems finding apartments which meet their standards.
 Phnom Penh has a shortage of expat-quality housing.